Shane-Neeley/youtube-channel-pub/morchella-predictor/README.md

 ## Morchella (Genus of morel mushroom) & More!
 Occurrence Prediction App

 Predict whether today is the day to go mushroom hunting! (in a more complex way than just picking up a guide).
+Feed your family!
+Fresh food, probiotics!
+Be healthy and local.

 Gather historical weather data of mushroom sightings posted to iNaturalist.